aurorahager/SoloProject/README.md

 ## Instructions

-**Do not fork this repository.** Forking this repository would make it _private_ and you'll want the repository for your solo project _public_.

 1. Read all steps before starting
 2. Select the desired branch (mongo or sql) from the dropdown above